wdmearns/sns-sqs-enhanced/README.md

 Clone this repository and ensure it is the current directory.
 Execute the `download.py` script, passing it the name of the SQS queue, the start time, the end time and a comma-separated string containing one or more of 'temperature', 'pressure' or 'humidity' to begin polling the SQS queue.
-No events are being delivered to the SQS queue yet so no files will be downloaded.

-Note that the diagnostic names given here are names at their simplest - the corresponding metadata names are substituted within the code.
+Note that the start and end times are the forecast times (i.e. T+ times), in hours.
+The diagnostic names given here are names at their simplest - the corresponding metadata names are substituted within the code.
 All strings other than 'temperature', 'pressure' and 'humidity' are ignored.
 The string of diagnostic names cannot include whitespaces.